stefl/run/src/posts/2020-02-20---two-months-to-go/index.md

 ## Progress so far
 It’s been somewhat surprising how intense the training for a marathon is.
 I should probably have read up on what it involves in advance, but where’s the fun in that?

-As of today I’m now running 50km (31 per week, and for six weekends in a row now I’ve been running a half marathon distance or longer.
+As of today I’m now running about 50km (31 per week, and for six weekends in a row now I’ve been running a half marathon distance or longer.

 It’s been quite intense - I’m going out four days per week, and apparently it’s mainly all about “getting the miles in” so your body gets used to the strain.